-My name is Sheila Burt.
-This is a blog about Chicago and Japan.
+こんにちは！ “Stories from the Inaka” is a blog about Chicago, my hometown, and Japan, my adopted home for three fascinating years.
 The word inaka means countryside in Japanese.
-I was an English teacher in rural Japan for three years.
-I lived in Namerikawa, Toyama and Matsuyama, Ehime on Shikoku Island.
-Prior to starting my position in Japan, I was a freelance journalist for the Chicago Tribune, Time Out Chicago, Gapers Block and the Daily Southtown (now the SouthtownStar).
-I also completed a six-month research project/internship for Crain’s Chicago Business in 2010.
-I studied print journalism with a concentration in sociology and a minor in American history at Northwestern University.
-Some of my favorite stories involve the American Dream — seeing when it succeeds, and when it fails, turning into what one of my professors in college called “The American Nightmare.”
-Born in Evergreen Park, Ill., I am currently based in the Chicago area.
+For three years, I was an English teacher in rural Japan.
+I lived in Namerikawa, Toyama as a teacher with the JET Program for two years and spent another year working for an English conversation school and translation company in Matsuyama, Ehime on Shikoku Island.
+Traveling to as many places around Japan as I could, I’ve seen the best and worst of Japanese culture.
+Prior to starting my position in Japan, I was a freelance journalist and local news reporter for the Chicago Tribune, Time Out Chicago, Gapers Block, and other publications.
+I studied newspaper journalism with a concentration in sociology and a minor in American history at Northwestern University.
+Some of my favorite stories involve seeing the American Dream from both an insider and outsider’s perspective — seeing when it succeeds, and when it fails, turning into what some have called, “The American Nightmare.”
+Other interests of mine include running, writing about music, and attempting to learn more Japanese.
+Raised in Flossmoor, Ill., I am currently based in the Chicago area and work as a grant writer for the Rehabilitation Institute of Chicago.
 E-mail me at firstname.lastname@example.org.